-(UPDATED 8/3/19): This is a construction update for the Epcot Entrance renovation for August 2019.
-Disney announced it’s plans for the new Epcot Entrance renovation earlier this year and construction is now well underway.
+(UPDATED 11/5/19): This is a construction update for the Epcot Entrance renovation for November 2019.
+Disney announced its plans for the new Epcot Entrance renovation earlier this year and construction is now well underway.
 The Leave a Legacy monoliths have been demolished and today we’re going to look at all the work and latest updates about the new Epcot entrance.

 Scroll down for the latest construction photos of the Epcot Entrance and Leave a Legacy demolition…

 Disney shared the details of this project back in February and we found out that the “Leave a Legacy” monoliths are being removed from the park, and the plaques with the families’ names are going to be relocated outside of the Epcot entrance.

 That’s not to say guests won’t be able to see their “Leave a Legacy” photos anymore.
 Starting in 2020 they will be relocated to a new display which will have them looking “better than ever.”

 In addition, Disney is adding way more green to the area with trees dominating the scenery.
 This coincides with the expansion soon to be going on on the other side of Spaceship Earth with the Fountains of Nations and Club Cool disappearing from Epcot’s Future World.
 Bye-bye Beverly.

 Disney also shared its plans for that section and they’re adding a park area with a beer garden, a new festival center and other things.
 We’ll keep updating you more on those details when they come out.

 Many thanks to @Bioreconstruct who takes amazing shots of all the construction projects happening around Disney World and most of all the awesome aerial shots giving us an overhead view of all the ongoing projects.
 Be sure to check him out!!

 Let’s take a look at the construction underway at the Epcot entrance now…